dypsilon/frontend-dev-bookmarks/README.md

         + [Topcoat](https://github.com/topcoat/topcoat) is a CSS library evolved from the Adobe design language developed for Brackets, Edge Reflow, and feedback from the PhoneGap app developer community.
         + [Cascade Framework](http://cascade-framework.com/) - a powerful, scalable and responsive high performance OOCSS framework that supports both old and new browsers
         + [Cascade Framework Light](http://jslegers.github.io/cascadeframeworklight/) - Cascade Framework stripped down to the bare essentials, for when a minimal footprint is more important than bells and whistles
+        + [Semantic UI](http://semantic-ui.com/) empowers designers and developers by creating a language for sharing UI.
 + Cross Browser
     + [Normalize.css](http://necolas.github.io/normalize.css/)
     + [HTML5 Cross Browser Polyfills](https://github.com/Modernizr/Modernizr/wiki/HTML5-Cross-browser-Polyfills)